woocommerce/qit-documentation/docs/environment/environment-variables.md

 - [Creating Config Files](./creating-config-files.md): Combine environment variables with config files for a fully parameterized setup.
 - [Tunneling](./tunnel.md): Use environment variables to pass tokens or credentials to a custom tunneling solution.
 - [Advanced Usage](../advanced-usage/scripting.md): Explore scripting and CI integration, where environment variables can drive dynamic test configurations.

-By leveraging environment variables, you maintain cleaner, more secure, and more flexible testing workflows, adapting your QIT environment on the fly without altering code.